 pg_dump -U postgres -F c db1 > db1.tar

 If you want to save the backup in a directory format, run the following command:

 pg_dump -U postgres -F d db1 > db1_backup

-If your database is very large and wants to generate a small backup file then you can use pg_dump with a compression tool such as gzip to compress the database backup.
+If your database is extensive and wants to generate a small backup file, you can use pg_dump with a compression tool such as gzip to compress the database backup.

 pg_dump -U postgres db1 | gzip > db1.gz